 About Miskatonic Mermaids

-The pieces of art to wear that i design and create have roots in the magical world of underwater creatures.
+The pieces of art to wear that I design and create have roots in the magical world of underwater creatures.
 Atlantean and Phoenician Folklore and tales passed down through Seafaring Civilizations are a rich source of inspiration.

 Background & Professional Experience

 I am native of North Carolina and began learning the craft of spinning, weaving, natural dyeing and block printing at a young age.
-After completing a BA in Fine Art/Textiles from University I developed a line of handwoven "Wearable Art" garments and exhibited through the American Craft Council Juried Shows as well as high end Boutiques in the Southeast, US.
+After completing a BA in Fine Art/Textiles from University I developed a line of handwoven "Wearable Art" garments and exhibited through the American Craft Council Juried Shows as well as high end Boutiques in the Southeast and Southwest, US.
 Following several successful years, I earned a Master's Degree in Product Design and Textile Technology.
 During Graduate School I also included classes in Lapidary, learning to cabochon and facet precious and semi-precious gemstones.

 My Master's Thesis involved Color and Light Theory (Refractive Indices of Gemstones and The Interaction of Light Waves on Iridescence Butterfly Wings) which resulted in recreating the visual effect through the inter-lacings with multilayered textile constructions.
 This published Thesis was recognized by the Royal Society of Arts in London and I was awarded the prestigious Prince Philip Silver Medal for Excellence in Textile Design.